urbandroid-team/dont-kill-my-app/_vendors/stock_android.md

   - google
 redirect_from: /vendors/stock_android.html
 explanation: "
-  On Pixels and Nexuses you have the least change something goes wrong with background processing, but still there are several places to look at!
+  On Pixels and Nexuses you have the least chance something goes wrong with background processing, but still there are several places to look at!

-  Some use-cases are no more possible or paradoxically more battery consuming (e.g. gathering sensor data through sensor batching,see [Solution for developers](#dev-solution)) with the introduction of [Doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) in Android 6+ and you may need to opt the app out of battery optimizations to make it work properly.
+  Some use-cases are no longer possible or paradoxically more battery consuming (e.g. gathering sensor data through sensor batching,see [Solution for developers](#dev-solution)) with the introduction of [Doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) in Android 6+ and you may need to opt the app out of battery optimizations to make it work properly.

-Also a serios doze mode bug in Android 6.0 even prevented foreground services to do their job (see [Solution for devs](#dev-solution) for workaround), but luckily this was fixed in 7.0.
+Also a serious Doze mode bug in Android 6.0 even prevented foreground services to do their job (see [Solution for devs](#dev-solution) for workaround), but luckily this was fixed in 7.0.

-  After Android 8 users or even the system (Adaptive battery in Android 9) can decide to prevent your apps background processes from working and you may need to check the Background restrictions (or limits) option in your phone settings.
+  After Android 8 users or even the system (Adaptive battery in Android 9) can decide to prevent your apps' background processes from working and you may need to check the Background restrictions (or limits) option in your phone settings.
 "